AndrewGreeneCyber/ChenMed-Scorecard/README.md

 - [ ] Providing any type of medical advice/opinion

 **Scoring Definition:**
-- **ME:** Answers a call while using professionaly language throughout withought hanging up or providing any form of medical advice or opinion.
+- **ME:** Answers a call while using professionally language throghout without hanging up or providing any form of medical advice or opinion.